vanStaen/rewaer/Readme.md

 **We use MangoDB for this project.** </br>
 And use the Mondo Compass as GUI for the database.
+Here is the Mongodb doc for usage with Node.js: https://docs.mongodb.com/drivers/node/usage-examples

 ### Run MongoDB locally:
 - how to install mongodb locally on Mac : https://docs.mongodb.com/manual/tutorial/install-mongodb-on-os-x/